Pointwise estimates and exponential laws in metastable systems via coupling methods: Introduction

-The point is that the right-hand side of \eqref{intro.2} can be evaluated in many cases of interest when formula \eqref{intro.1} suffers from the problem discussed above.
-This has been demonstrated recently in two examples, the Glauber dynamics of the random field Curie-Weiss model at finite temperature \cite{BBI08}, and the Kawasaki dynamics in the zero temperature limit on volumes that diverge exponentially with the inverse temperature \cite{BdHS08}.
+The point is that the right-hand side of (\ref{intro.2}) can be evaluated in many cases of interest when formula (\ref{intro.1}) suffers from the problem discussed above.
+This has been demonstrated recently in two examples, the Glauber dynamics of the random field Curie--Weiss model at finite temperature~\cite{BBI08}, and the Kawasaki dynamics in the zero temperature limit on volumes that diverge exponentially with the inverse temperature~\cite{BdHS08}.

-An obvious question is whether the mean hitting time of $B$ really depends on the specific initial distribution $\nu_A$ or whether, for all $z\in A$, $\E_z\t_B$ is equal to $ \E_{\nu_A} \t_B$ up to a small error.
+An obvious question is whether the mean hitting time of $B$ really depends on the specific initial distribution $\nu_A$ or whether, for all $z\in A$, $\E_z\tau_B$ is equal to $ \E_{\nu_A} \tau_B$ up to a~small error.
 This question, and related one concerning other functions of initial conditions is of much further reaching importance.
 In particular, it is relevant for proving the asymptotic exponentiallity of the transition time using approximate renewal arguments.
-Let us mention that the same issue also arises in the case of diffusion equations in the Wentzell-Freidlin regime.
-Here Martinelli et al \cite{MS88,MOS89} showed that solutions of the stochastic differential equation starting at in a neighbourhood of a stable equilibrium and driven by the same noise are converging exponentially fast to each other with probability tending to one.
-From this they deduced regularity of exit probabilities $\P_x[\t_B>t\E\t_B]$ as functions of $x$ and hence exponentiallity of $\t_B$ $x\in A$.
-Such a strong contraction property is, however, not available in stochastic Ising models on the level of microscopic paths.
+Let us mention that the same issue also arises in the case of diffusion equations in the Wentzell--Freidlin regime.
+Here, Martinelli and Scoppola~\cite{MS88}, Martinelli, Olivieri and Scoppola \cite{MOS89} showed that solutions of the stochastic differential equation starting at two different points in a~neighborhood of a~stable equilibrium and driven by the same noise are converging exponentially fast to each other with probability tending to one.
+From this, they deduced regularity of exit probabilities ${\mathbb P}_x[\tau_B>t\E\tau_B]$ as functions of $x$ and hence exponentiallity of~$\tau_B$ and asymptotic independence of $\E_x\tau_B$ of the starting point $x\in A$.
+Such a~strong contraction property is, however, not available in stochastic Ising models on the level of microscopic paths.